-Thousands of Mums-to-be are anxiously anticipating the birth of their baby, and while they’re kitted out with muslin cloths and knitted booties galore, research has found that many new mums are not prepared for one of the most common medical conditions affecting newborns, with 1 in 3 British mums admitting they were not aware of infant colic prior to the birth of their child.
+Thousands of Mums-to-be are anxiously anticipating the birth of their baby.
+While they’re kitted out with muslin cloths and knitted booties galore.
+Research has found that many new mums are not prepared for one of the most common medical conditions affecting newborns.
+With 1 in 3 British mums admitting they were not aware of infant colic prior to the birth of their child.

-Infant colic is a common problem that affects up to 1 in 5 babies, and usually begins when the infant is just a few weeks old.
+Infant colic is a common problem that affects up to 1 in 5 babies.
+Colic usually begins when the infant is just a few weeks old.
 Signs and symptoms include:

 - Intense crying bouts